 For more on Bucketfilling in your classroom, start at http://www.bucketfillers101.com/.

 If the student has autism or another developmental disability, we may need to build relationships with them through external reinforcement.
 This means identifying items and activities that they enjoy and then being the person to provide them with no strings attached at first (noncontingent positive reinforcement).
 Once the student identifies you as "the giver of all good things" you have taken the first steps towards establishing a relationship and building goodwill.
 Only then, can you start asking the student to complete tasks or activities that are easy for him and that he already knows how to do.
 Learning new skills and completing difficult tasks require a solid relationship where the student trusts that if they finish work, they will be rewarded with an activity that they enjoy, or in other words, is reinforcing.
 When we build this trusting relationship, interactions with us become reinforcing as well.

-The best way to do this is by using preference assessments, providing reinforcement on a consistent basis and slowly increasing the difficulty of the activities.
+The best way to do this is by routinely finding out what the student likes (called a preference assessment) providing these activities and items on a consistent basis and slowly increasing the difficulty of the requests made of her..